mspnp/aks-baseline/07-workload-prerequisites.md

    ```

 1. Generate the Cluster Ingress Controller's Wildcard Certificate for `*.aks-ingress.contoso.com`.

+    :warning: If you already have access to an appropriate certificate, or can procure one from your organization, consider skipping this step and instead [import it into Key Vault](https://docs.microsoft.com/azure/key-vault/certificates/tutorial-import-certificate#import-a-certificate-to-key-vault).

+    :warning: Do not use the certificate created by this script for actual deployments.
+The use of self-signed certificates are provided for ease of illustration purposes only.
+For your cluster, use your organization's requirements for procurement and lifetime management of TLS certificates, _even for development purposes_.

    ```bash
    cat <<EOF | az keyvault certificate create --vault-name $KEYVAULT_NAME -n traefik-ingress-internal-aks-ingress-contoso-com-tls -p @-